stellenberger/gabriella_jones/README.md

   },
 ```

 a little note: you can use the above as a copy/paste reference.
 The struture needs to be exactly the same.

 If this is the last entry, you must *omit* the final comma (`,`)

+To start it, run `npm start`